thisstillwill/COS432-Spring-2022/README.md

 > How to secure computing systems, communications, and users.
 Basic cryptography; private and authenticated communication; software security; malware; operating system protection; network security; web security; physical security; cryptocurrencies and blockchains; privacy and anonymity; usable security; economics of security; ethics of security; legal and policy issues.

 The first three assignments were individual and focused on implementing cryptographic algorithms in Java.
-The second half of the course involved broader applications of information security during group assignments.
+The second half of the course involved broader applications of information security through group assignments.

 ## Contents